ChrstphrHll/npc_gen/students/Dylan Usunaar.md

 ---
 ### Description
 - 5th year Half-Orc Rouge in Elkenval
-- wavy auburn hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Deep Green skin
+- short curly grey hair that's messy, Pale Blue eyes, and Deep Green skin
 - Is Focused and Naughty, and has Enjoyment as their ideal

 ### Organizations